Make an Easy DIY Pumpkin Bird Feeder

-Use just a few supplies from the craft store to create this fun and seasonal pumpkin bird feeder.
+Use just a few supplies from the craft store to create this fun and seasonal pumpkin bird feeder for the little birds in your neighborhood.

-- Diorama Craft Pumpkin (Sold at Michael’s; if you’re unable to find this kind, use an artificial carvable pumpkin and cut the hole yourself)
+- Diorama Craft Pumpkin (if you’re unable to find this kind, use an artificial carvable pumpkin and cut the hole yourself)

-- Leaf-shaped brads (found in the scrapbooking section)
+- Leaf-shaped brads (find them in the scrapbooking section)

 - Heavy twine, about 4 feet